timonla/blog/diet-review-sep-2020.md

 So I will weigh my spice glasses once at the start of the week and once at the end, to get a week average the price, I will NOT log the grams of spices per meal in cronometer.

+I will have to weigh a lot of foods twice as, for a banana for example, I want to track the calories of the part that ate, but the price of the banana including its peel.

 ## Disclaimer

 As of writing this, I am working in the home office.